SystemsApproach/private5g/software/start.rst

 interface.

-Packet capture is a great way to learn about the SD-Core and other components by watching them in action, but it is also a valuable diagnostic tool that we will use as we bring up more complex configurations in later stages.
+Packet capture is a great way to learn about the SD-Core and other components, since you can watch them in action.
+It can also be a valuable diagnostic tool, which is a topic we return to in later stages as we bring up more complex configurations.

 Clean Up